-This Microsoft Word feature also automatically generates a list of tables and figures with a button’s push.2
+This Microsoft Word feature also automatically generates a list of tables and figures with a button’s push.

 Dissertation layout formatting: Styles throughout the paper

 Microsoft Word has a “Style” feature that you can use for dissertation layout formatting in different styles.
 You just need to create a heading, highlight it, and select the style.
-The styles are labeled as Heading 1, Heading 2, and so on in the Home toolbar.
-You can keep a list to help you keep up with your style choices.3
+The styles are labelled as Heading 1, Heading 2, and so on in the Home toolbar.
+You can keep a list to help you keep up with your style choices.

 Dissertation layout formatting: Referencing and citing sources

 There are also specific dissertation layout formatting guidelines for references and source citations.
-Proper citation is crucial in dissertation writing.2 The dissertation layout formatting guidelines for references differ depending on the style.
+Proper citation is crucial in academic writing.
+The dissertation layout formatting guidelines for references differ depending on the style.

 Dissertation layout formatting: Using paragraph marks (¶)

-You can avoid this issue by using the “show paragraph marks” tool in Microsoft Word.
-Click on the paragraph symbol in your home toolbar to turn on this feature.1 When this feature is on, a black symbol will show up after each paragraph and a hard return in your document to show you how the layout is formed.3
+Avoid this issue by using the “show paragraph marks” tool in Microsoft Word.
+Click on the paragraph symbol in your home toolbar to turn on this feature.
+When this feature is on, a black symbol will show up after each paragraph and a hard return in your document to show you how the layout is formed.

 There are no standard rules regarding what you should include in your header or footer.
 However, most writers include their: